malvarez88/itcrowd-newsapp/README.md

 ## Swipe Gestures

-This app leverages React Navigation to provide a smooth and intuitive user experience.
-Swipe gestures have been integrated to enhance navigation between screens and close modals with ease.

 ### Swipe to Close Modals:

 - **Close Account Modal:** Swipe down to gracefully close the account modal.
 This intuitive gesture allows users to dismiss the modal effortlessly.